-For an example look at the below data.
+For example, look at the below data.

 Here we have two different data sets for each month.
-The first data set is to represent “Sales” numbers for the month and it is to represent “Target Achieved %” for each month.
+The first data set is to represent “Sales” numbers for the month, and it is to represent “Target Achieved %” for each month.

-For this, We can add the secondary axis in multiple ways we will see each way separately.
+For this, We can add the secondary axis in multiple ways; we will see each way separately.
 Below is the image of the secondary axis chart.

 As we can see on the right hand, there is another vertical axis showing the percentage of sales conversion.
 Now we will see how to add a secondary axis in excel.